ThomasK427/nlp_paper_lists/README.md

 # nlp_paper_lists

-These are some paper lists for some sub-areas in natural language processing.
+These are some paper lists for some sub-areasx in natural language processing.